JoLandry/linalgo/README.md

 To build and test this project, make sure you have:

-Go 1.18+ installed
+- Go 1.18+ installed

-Make
+- Make

-(Optional) CMake if you plan on integrating with other native modules, though not required by default
+- (Optional) CMake if you plan on integrating with other native modules (not required by default)

 ---